Parker Healthcare Allocation Lab

 The Parker HCA Lab is a quantitative bioethics lab, leveraging advanced data science methods and normative analysis to engage the wicked problem of the allocation of scarce healthcare resources.
 We believe both methods are equally important to generate satisfactory solutions.

-Featured publications from the lab
+Foundational papers from the lab

 Common Longitudinal ICU Data Format (CLIF)